-Mental health refers to cognitive, behavioral, and emotional well-being.
+Mental health refers to a persons cognitive, behavioral, and emotional well-being.
 It is about how we think, feel, and behave.
-Mental health can affect our daily lives, relationships, and sometimes physical health.
-Mental health also includes one’s ability to enjoy life.
+Mental health can affect our daily lives, relationships, and sometimes ever our physical health.
+Mental health also includes; one’s ability to enjoy life.
 A person in a “good state of mental health” realizes his or her own abilities, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to his or her community.

-We all have the potential to develop mental health problems and disorders, no matter how old we are, how rich or poor, whether we are male or female, or which ethnic group we belong to.
-In America, about 1 in every 5 people experience mental health problems each year.
+We all have the potential to develop mental health problems and disorders, no matter our age, how rich or poor, whether we are male or female, or which ethnic group we belong to.
+In America, currently about 1 in every 5 people experience mental health problems each year.
 Therapy is an extremely beneficial tool to assist those suffering from any mental health disorder.

 Dual Diagnosis, also referred to as co-occurring disorders, is a term for someone who struggles with substance abuse and a mental health disorder.
 Not everyone struggling to overcome addiction receives a dual diagnosis.
 Unless your life is affected by occupational or social difficulties, your mood disorder and substance abuse may not be properly diagnosed.

 Treatment is readily available at Transformations Recovery, so you do not need to wait until it becomes unmanageable to seek help.
 Is this the life you want, or do you want to change your life and create a life you do want?
 It starts with you thinking, which dictates your feelings, which dictates your behavior and creates what you receive in life.
 It starts with you.
 If you want something different, then do something different.

 However, if you do suffer with substance abuse and any mood disorder, education is important to addressing and dealing with these issues in your life.
 These issues do not just get better on their own.
 Action is needed.